TAKT-R-D/design-pattern/architecture/cross-cutting/index.md

+---
+sidebar_label: Introduction
+pagination_label: Cross-cutting & Socio-technical Overview
+---

-# 🧩 Cross-cutting & Socio-technical (Operation, Culture, Quality)
+# Cross-cutting & Socio-technical (Operation, Culture, Quality)

 Cross-cutting deals with areas that **affect all layers of architecture cross-sectionally.**
 It centers on "socio-technical elements" such as **Operation, Organization Structure, Culture, and Quality** in addition to technology.